 This macronutrient-rich recipe is Gluten-free, Paleo, AIP compliant and GAPS-friendly … but serve it to anyone who loves porridge.
 Apple-Delicata Squash Porridge is easy to make, delicious and naturally sweet!

 Think hot pumpkin porridge, but so much better.
 Delicata squash are naturally sweet, with almost a caramelized flavor, like nature’s candy.
 This winter squash is very affordable (especially if you have a Trader Joe’s in your area) and perfect for Gluten-free, Paleo, AIP and GAPS diets.

 This porridge combines delicata squash with fall apples for the perfect texture and flavor.

-What else gets added to make this porridge so special?
+What else gets added to make Instant Pot Apple-Delicata Squash Porridge so special?
 Actually — bone broth and gelatin!
 But you’d never know it.
 These glycine-rich foods nourish the gut, aiding digestion and reducing inflammation.
 (You can read more about glycine [found in bone broth and gelatin!] here.)